EU And Foreign Investment Continues to Flow into Turkey

 More investment could soon be flowing into Turkey in the second half of 2017 after announcements revealed a new joint venture between Turkey's Azure Group and one of Qatar's biggest families.

-Turkey is the seventh biggest destination for Qatari capital, but that is expected to rise even further thanks to Turkey's stance of backing the Gulf nation in its current row with other Middle Eastern neighbours.
+Turkey is the seventh biggest destination for Qatari capital, but that is expected to rise even further thanks to Turkey's stance of backing the Gulf nation in its current row with other Middle Eastern neighbors.

 Ties between the two countries were underpinned further by bilateral trade talks in Izmir in August, drawing 90 businesses from Qatar and 150 company representatives from Turkey.
 Further dialogue between the countries' commerce sectors is set to take place later in 2017.